Dresden: Flood protection

-City structuring
+Structure of the city

 Dresden is a spacious city.
 Its boroughs differ in their structure and appearance.
 Many parts still contain an old village core, while some quarters are almost completely preserved as rural settings.
 Other characteristic kinds of urban areas are the historic outskirts of the city, and the former suburbs with scattered housing.
 During the German Democratic Republic, many apartment blocks were built.
 The original parts of the city are almost all in the boroughs of Altstadt (Old town) and Neustadt (New town).
 Growing outside the city walls, the historic outskirts were built in the 18th and 19th century.
 They were planned and constructed on the orders of the Saxon monarchs and many of them are named after Saxon sovereigns (e.g. Friedrichstadt and Albertstadt).
 Dresden has been divided into ten boroughs called "Stadtbezirk" and nine former municipalities ("Ortschaften") which have been incorporated since 1990.